 Since different options are available, let’s take a look at major categories of commercially available room heaters: Convection type heater and radiation type heater.

 Heat energy is transferred from hot objects in three different ways.
 In the convection process, when the air inside the room hits the surface of the heater it gets heated and become lighter than the surrounding air.
 So, it goes upward and cooler air replaces the void.
-Eventually, all the air inside the room become heated (You will encounter this term when buying ovens).
+Eventually, all the air inside the room becomes heated (You will encounter this term when buying ovens).

-Radiation Type Heater
+Radiation Type Heater Space Heater

-It does not need air to spread heat since it radiates heat by infrared light and hence it heats up the object pretty quickly.
+Radiation type heater, It does not need air to spread heat since it radiates heat by infrared light and hence it heats up the object pretty quickly.
 Although some household brand claims that their products to be infrared type, in reality, these products are hybrid.
 The infrared source inside the heater heats up the outer surface of the heater which is usually ceramic or mica sheet and then heat transfers using the convection method with a fan.
 These units are more efficient than convection type heater alone because of the speedy warm-up of the outer shell.

 These units may emit visible light which can be disturbing sometimes.
 Remember, infrared radiation has a health hazard.
 Usually, household units cover the infrared source to prevent that but if the outer shell is damaged somehow and you can see the light source inside then you should repair or replace it.

 In short, a radiation type (or infrared type) heater is more energy-efficient and quicker than a convection type heater.
-During long operating hours an infrared heater of rating 1500 watt will save a significant amount of energy in comparison with a convection type heater.
+During long operating hours an infrared heater of rating 1500 watts will save a significant amount of energy in comparison with a convection type heater.

 For example, if you keep your heater on for the whole night, an infrared heater will actually stay on for a fraction of that time.
 Because when room temperature reaches the setpoint, the thermostat will turn off the heater.
 The same thing is true for a convection type heater but since the infrared heater is quicker, it will remain off for a longer period.
 So, more energy is saved in this way.

 I should mention some technical jargon’s to clear up the confusion.
 There may be terms like infrared quartz heater.
 Actually, the infrared source is something like incandescent light which might be found in a museum these days.
-The filament of infrared source uses a special alloy to emit more infrared light than visible light and it generates a great amount of heat.
+The filament of the infrared source uses a special alloy to emit more infrared light than visible light and it generates a great amount of heat.
 So, if the encapsulation is made from ordinary glass, it will shatter.
 To prevent this, quartz glass is used.
 These terms are quite obvious and moot but it impresses the customer.

 As for the PTC heater, it is a convection type heater but the material in the heating element is unique (Positive Temperature Coefficient materials).
 This material restricts electric current when heated and so, theoretically it can never be overheated.
 PTC heaters draw full power initially to quickly heat up and reach the optimum temperature.
 As the heat increases, the power consumption simultaneously drops.